kohlmu-pivotal/spring-for-gemfire-examples/convert-redis-to-gemfire/pub-sub/README.md

 # Publish And Subscribe

-The projects in this directory illustrate a Spring Boot application that creates a publish and subscribe channel with either Redis or Tanzu GemFire / Apache Geode.
-In this guide, we will highlight the changes necessary for switching from Redis to Tanzu GemFire / Apache Geode for the publish/subscribe implementation.
+The projects in this directory illustrate a Spring Boot application that creates a publish and subscribe channel with either Redis or VMware GemFire.
+In this guide, we will highlight the changes necessary for switching from Redis to VMware GemFire for the publish/subscribe implementation.

-In the Tanzu GemFire / Apache Geode example, a Region will represent the equivalent of a PatternTopic as defined in the Redis example.
+In the VMware GemFire example, a Region will represent the equivalent of a PatternTopic as defined in the Redis example.

 ## How to Convert from Redis to Tanzu GemFire

 ### Update `build.gradle`
-The Spring Boot Redis dependencies need to be updated to use Spring Boot for Apache Geode.
+The Spring Boot Redis dependencies need to be updated to use Spring Boot for VMware GemFire.

 Remove these Redis dependencies: